thenasko/mathematics-in-the-world/logic/symmetry.md

 ### Separating coins

 > There is a room with 100 coins on the floor, 10 of them are heads up, and the remaining are tails up.
-If you enter blindfolded, can you produce two piles such that the number of heads up coins in each is equal.
+If you enter blindfolded, can you produce two piles such that the number of heads up coins in each is equal?
 >
 > Assume you cannot distinguish the two sides of a coin by touching it, but you are allowed to turn coins.